Org Management

 Open the Billing screen by following the instructions in "Access org billing information" above.

-For the org you wish to change the billing details for, follow the instructions in the Billing Details section of the org to set up or update your billing information.
+For the org for you wish to update billing information, follow the instructions in the Billing Details section to set up or update your billing information.

 Request a Spending Limit Change for an Org

-As an org admin, you can request a spending limit increase for the org by contacting DNAnexus Support at [email protected].
-Please include your user ID and attach a PO.
+To request a spending limit increase for the org, contact DNAnexus Support.
+Include your user ID and attach a PO.

 Monitoring Account Spending and Usage